What is a Scrum Master and what does it do in Agile projects?

 Scrum Master is a Scrum role that supports collaboration and efficiency improvements.

-Scrum Master is a Scrum role that supports collaboration and efficiency improvements.
-Typical responsibilities include teaching, obstacle removal, support, and playing an important role in the development of individuals and teams.
-A coach and a leader who ensures that the team understands the Scrum framework, its principles, values and practices.
+The Scrum Master is a Scrum role that supports collaboration and efficiency improvement.
+Typical tasks include teaching, removing obstacles and providing support; they play an important role in the development of individuals and the team.
+They are a coach and leader who ensures that the team understands the Scrum framework, its principles, values and practices.

 The Scrum Master is a very complex role.
 He has an important role to play in the efficiency of teams and workflows, in achieving goals and objectives, and in ensuring that everything is done in accordance with agile principles throughout the project.